kyle-kettler/game-queue/README.md

-# ajax-project
+# Game Queue

-A dynamic HTML, CSS, and JavaScript solo project.
+A web app created for people who want to organize video game queues.